w4bo/AA2425-unibo-mldm/slides/_cs-brownspot.md

 >
 > - A company wants to track the spreading of the Brown spot of European pear in Emilia Romagna.
 > - Brown spots are caused by a fungus (Stemphylium vesicarium) damaging pear fruits and causing economic loss for producers.
-> - Also, the company wants to find out if there are environmental factors related to the spreading of such fungus.
+> - Also, the company wants to find out if there are environmental factors related to the spreading of such fungus and the level of damage.

-How would you address this problem?
+- How would you address this problem?
 :::
 ::: {.column width="40%"}
 ![Brown Spots](https://agricoltura.regione.emilia-romagna.it/fitosanitario/temi/avversita/schede/avversita-per-nome/immagini-e-documenti/maculatura-bruna-del-pero/sui-frutti-l2019area-necrotica-si-circonda-spesso-di-alone-rossastro)